 Purchase a much less expensive geofilter that customers can use when they are at your event or in your store.
 Most Snapchat users love to put geofilters on their snaps so all their friends know where they are.
 They are doing the promotion for you, and all you had to do was design the geofilter.

 The more places you are, the more exposure your brand will have.
 It’s just that simple.
 Look at the websites that receive a lot of traffic.
-They probably have extensive menus with a lot of pages, hundreds of blog posts and products.
+They probably have extensive menus with a lot of pages, hundreds of blog posts, and products.
 That’s because the more options you offer to consumers, the more consumers you will attract.
-Which brings us to benefit number one.
+This brings us to benefit number one.

 #1 More Consumers

 When you attract more customers, you are giving yourself the opportunity to sell to that many more people than before.
 People don’t like to be inconvenienced by anything.
 Sure, they are on the internet every day, but if they don’t have to leave their Facebook app to go to your online store, then you automatically just became their first choice in online shopping, aka social selling.